Queen's Park F.C.: Stadium

 With matches in the 2012 Olympic Games having been played there, Hampden was converted into an athletics venue to be the main stadium of the 2014 Commonwealth Games.
 This meant Queen's Park had to move its home games to the Excelsior Stadium in Airdrie for a full year; the cup finals and Scotland matches also went elsewhere.
 The stadium has hosted other sports including rugby union, American football, motorcycle speedway and boxing, as well as many music concerts.

 Lesser Hampden is a smaller ground to the west of the main stadium which Queen's Park traditionally used for training and reserve team or youth matches.
 In 2018, a deal was made for the SFA to purchase Hampden from Queen's Park upon the expiry of the lease in 2020 for a fee of £5 million, with the club intending to improve Lesser Hampden and play their matches there.
 In November 2019 the club announced plans to redevelop Lesser Hampden into a 1,774 capacity ground.
 As of August 2020, ownership of the main stadium had been transferred to the SFA and a new facility was under construction at Lesser Hampden.
 Queen's Park played their last match at Hampden on 20 March 2021, as their lease on the ground expired at the end of the month.
 They groundshared at the Falkirk Stadium for the rest of the 2020–21 season, Firhill during 2021-22, and Ochilview in 2022-23.
 The club released a revised plan in December 2021.

 On 8 June 2023, Queen's announced that they entered an agreement with the Scottish Football Association to use Hampden Park as their ground for home matches ahead of the upcoming season.
 This agreement was then extended into the 2024-25 season.

-From 2025–26 Queen's will return to Lesser Hampden (known as the City Stadium for sponsorship reasons) which has a capacity of 990, much lower than the proposed numbers during construction and lower by a significant margin than the average attendance of games in the 2024–25 season.
+From 2025–26 Queen's returned to Lesser Hampden (known as the City Stadium for sponsorship reasons) which has a capacity of 990, much lower than the proposed numbers during construction and lower by a significant margin than the average attendance of games in the 2024–25 season.